phrase/openapi/README.md

 These changelogs and version bumps are generated as a separate pull requests (one for each client library) and currently need to be merged manually.

+### Example

+You added an endpoint in Phrase Strings.
+In this project you do the following:

+1. Add newly added schema (if any) to `/schemas/` directory
+2. Add new endpoints to `/paths/` directory and reference it in `paths.yaml`
+3. `npm start` to re-build the clients
+4. `npm run docs` to generate the documentation (and verify it in action using `npm run watch`)
+5. Open a PR with an informative title (e.g. `feat(api): Add an API endpoint for cat pics`)

 ## Workflow

 The following repositories are generated upon pushing to this one: